jrkerns/pylinac/docs/source/helios.rst

 It can load a folder or zip file of images, correcting for translational offsets.

-The phantom is cylindrical with two active sections at fixed scan locations:
+The phantom is cylindrical with two active sections at fixed scan locations.
+All terminology and analysis methodology follow the GE Technical Reference Manual;
+see also the :ref:`helios-algorithm` section.

-* Section 1 -- Contains a Plexiglass resolution block embedded in water.
+* Section 1 — Plexiglass resolution block embedded in water.

+  Tests performed:

+  * Contrast Scale
-  Tests performed: Contrast Scale, High Contrast Spatial Resolution (bar patterns).
+  * High Contrast Spatial Resolution (bar patterns)

-* Section 3 -- Uniform water bath.
-Tests performed: Noise, Uniformity, Low Contrast
+* Section 3 — Uniform water bath.

+  Tests performed:

+  * Noise
+  * Uniformity
+  * Low Contrast

 Typical Use
 -----------

 The GE Helios analysis follows a similar pattern of load / analyze / output pattern as the rest of the library.
-Unlike the CatPhan analysis, customization is not a goal, as the phantoms and analyses are much more well-defined.
-I.e. there's less of a use case for custom phantoms in this scenario.
+Unlike the CatPhan analysis, the phantoms and analyses are much more well-defined, so creating fully custom phantom configurations is not a primary use case.
+Individual analysis modules can still be subclassed to adjust ROI locations or other parameters; see :ref:`helios-customizing-modules`.

 To use the Helios analysis, import the class: